8 Holiday Grilling Recipes You Would Trade for Your Dessert

 7.Intimidated by grilling pork tenderloin?
 Learn how to easily and properly grill pork here.

-Other grilled pork recipes we love for the holidays are these prosciutto-wrapped pork medallions and these grilled pork medallions with plum sauce (dreams of sugar plum fairies come to mind).
+Another grilled pork recipe we love for the holidays are these prosciutto-wrapped pork medallions.

 Chicken Entrée: Gingerbread Glazed Chicken Thighs